-The land use regulations of the City of Danville and Pittsylvania County portion of the MPO exert a significant influence on the transportation system.
+The land use regulations of the City of Danville and Pittsylvania County in the MPO exert a significant impact on the transportation system.
 Figure 48 shows a generalized land use map based on the existing zoning ordinances of the two localities.
 The existing land use regulations in the MPO create large swathes of generally homogenous activities.
-Employment centers are concentrated in the Piedmont Drive/Mt.
+For the most part, employment centers are concentrated in the Piedmont Drive/Mt.
 Cross Road, Piney Forest Road, South Boston Road and Airport/Industrial Planning Areas.
 Beyond those concentrated areas, employers are largely distributed along several corridors of US Route 58/Westover Drive, State Route 41/Franklin Turnpike and US Route 29 Business/Piney Forest Road.